 Run from a console the following command: xauth -ni list

-8. 'Login as a guest' is not supported on Foreign servers.
+8. 'Login as a guest' is not supported on Foreign X Servers.

-Key points about accessing Foreign servers with NoMachine
+Key points about accessing Foreign X Servers with NoMachine

-a Only connections to the physical desktop are possible on Foreign servers.
+a Only connections to the physical desktop are possible on Foreign X Servers.

 b.
-Sessions on Foreign servers cannot be load-balanced.
+Sessions on Foreign X Servers cannot be load-balanced.

 c.
-Connections to Foreign servers must use the SSH protocol.
+Connections to Foreign X Servers must use the SSH protocol.

 d.
-Client connection is forwarded from the Cloud Server to the Foreign server with the tunnel method, which means that the traffic is relayed through the parent server.
+Client connection is forwarded from the Cloud Server to the Foreign X Server with the tunnel method, which means that the traffic is relayed through the parent server.

-How to add a Foreign server to the Cloud Server via GUI (a)
+How to add a Foreign X Server to the Cloud Server via UI (a)

-In order to be able to add a server via GUI you need to be either a system administrator on the Cloud Server host, or a NoMachine administrator.
+In order to be able to add a server via UI you need to be either a system administrator on the Cloud Server host, or a NoMachine administrator.

 To add a NoMachine administrator, run from a console on the Cloud Server host: